 Residents must not start work prior to achieving formal grant approval.
 If any works are undertaken prior to obtaining formal grant approval, the application will no longer be valid and will be cancelled.

 Adaptation works to a property must be simple and cost effective.

 Adaptation works will predominantly take place within the existing footprint of the property by changing the use of rooms, such as converting a dining room into a bedroom.
 Extension work would only be considered once all other options have been explored.

 You can apply if:

-the house you live in needs facilities or adaptations to enable the disabled person to continue to live there normally for the next 5 years.
-(We appreciate that in some instances due to ill-health, or other reasons, the disabled person is not able to live there for the 5 years, despite their intention to)
+- the house you live in requires adaptations to enable the disabled person to continue to live there normally for the next 5 years

-if you are owner-occupiers, social housing tenants, privately rented tenants or live in mobile parks and houseboats
+- you are owner-occupiers, social housing tenants, privately-rented tenants or live in mobile parks and houseboats

 Your contribution to the cost of the works is calculated by looking at your weekly income and comparing it with the amount the government says that a household like yours needs to live on each week (this figure is called the 'applicable amount').

-If your income is above the applicable amount you will have to make a contribution towards the cost and we will tell you how much this is.
-The grant will pay for the rest of the costs, provided that the total costs are not more than £30,000.
-If you are in receipt of income support, pension credit or income based job seeker's allowance then it is unlikely that you will have to pay a contribution.
+If your income is above the applicable amount, you will have to make a contribution towards the cost.
+If you are in receipt of income support, pension credit or income-based job seeker's allowance then it is unlikely that you will have to pay a contribution.